gitkw/No-MASS/README.md

 ## Current Status Of Build
 ![Build](https://magnum.travis-ci.com/jacoblchapman/No-MASS.svg?token=hNH6EHukhSBPUpNQNYH3&branch=Master "build")

-## Guide
+## Guide Linux

-This guide is for **linux only**.
 Use a compiler with at least the c++11 standard.
 Most modern linux systems have this by default, if not it can be installed easily.
 CMake is used to build the make file.

-No-MASS can be built on windows using mingw64.
-This is more complicated and differs in each windows version.

 ### Checkout

-Clone the repository using git
+Clone the repository using git, ensure you do a recursive clone to recieve all dependencies.
+Needs rapidxml for xml parsing and googletest for testing.

 ```sh
 git clone https://github.com/jacoblchapman/No-MASS.git